On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Abstract

 \section{Abstract}

 Observations indicate that high-redshift galaxies undergo episodic star formation bursts, driving strong outflows that expel gas and suppress accretion.
 We investigate the consequences for metal and dust content of galaxies at $z\geq\!5$ using our semi-analytical model, \ash.
-We track gas-phase and stellar metallicities ($Z_\text{g}, Z_\star$) and dust mass ($\Mdust$) in dark matter haloes spanning $\Mhalo = 10^6\text{-}10^{11} \Msun$, comparing continuous and bursty star formation scenarios, which reflect underlying assumptions of instantaneous and delayed feedback, and we allow for metallicity-dependent feedback efficiency.
-Delayed feedback induces oscillations in $Z_{\rm g}$ and $Z_\star$, with $Z_{\rm g}$ declining sharply at low stellar and halo masses.
-This decline shifts to higher stellar and halo masses as the redshift decreases.
-Reionization introduces significant scatter, producing an upturn followed by rapid $Z_\text{g}$ decline.
+We track gas-phase and stellar metallicities ($Z_\text{g}, Z_\star$) and dust mass ($\Mdust$) in dark matter haloes spanning $\Mhalo = 10^6\text{-}10^{11} \Msun$, comparing continuous and bursty star formation scenarios - which reflect underlying assumptions of instantaneous and delayed feedback - and we allow for metallicity-dependent feedback efficiency.
+Delayed feedback induces oscillations in $Z_{\rm g}$ and $Z_\star$, with $Z_{\rm g}$ declining sharply at low stellar and halo masses; the mass scale of this decline increases toward lower redshift.
+Reionization introduces significant scatter in $Z_{\rm g}$, producing an upturn followed by rapid decline.
 Metallicity-dependent feedback moderates this decline at $z=7\text{-}10$, flattening the $Z_\text{g}$–mass relation to $\simeq 0.03$–$0.04\,\Zsun$.
 Dust production tracks $Z_\text{g}$ but is sensitive to burst history, causing delayed enrichment.
 Our results show that burst-driven feedback decouples $Z_{\rm g}$ and $Z_\star$, imprints intrinsic scatter in mass–metallicity relations, and delays dust growth.
 These effects are strongest in low-mass halos ($\Mhalo\sim 10^7\,\Msun$), where shallow potentials amplify the impact of feedback.
-Our results are consistent with recent hydrodynamical and semi-analytical simulations and provides context for interpreting JWST metallicity and dust measurements, highlighting the importance of episodic star formation in early galaxy chemical evolution.
+Our results are consistent with recent hydrodynamical and semi-analytical simulations and provide context for interpreting JWST (\emph{James Webb Space Telescope}) metallicity and dust measurements, highlighting the importance of episodic star formation in early galaxy chemical evolution.